Product Center

 Product Overview

-Palm print+palm vein dual-mode biometric technology is an identity authentication technology that combines the geometric texture features of palm prints with the vascular distribution features of palm veins;
+Palmprint & Palm Vein Dual-Mode Biometric Technology is an identity authentication technique that combines geometric texture features of palmprints and vascular distribution patterns of palm veins.

-As the core operating carrier of this technology, Linux mainly undertakes core functions such as low-level driver management, algorithm operation, device communication, and data security storage.
+Serving as the core operating platform for this technology, Linux handles essential tasks including low-level driver management, algorithm execution, device communication, and secure data storage.

 Strong Environmental Adaptability